tutors-sdk/tutors-template/topic-06-panel-talk/topic.md

 Panel Talk

-Example of Panel Talk
+Panel talk promotes a presentation to topic page